mrstallion/fchat-rising/readme.md

 *   Ad auto-posting
     *    Manage channel ad settings via "Tab Settings"
     *    Automatically re-post ads every 11-18 minutes (randomized) for up to 180 minutes
-    *    Rotate multiple ads on a single channel by entering multiple ads in "Tab Settings"
+    *    Rotate multiple ads on a single channel by entering multiple ads in "Ad Settings"
 *   Ad ratings
-    *    LFP ads are automatically rated and matched against your profile
+    *    LFP ads are automatically rated (great/good/maybe/no) and matched against your profile
 *   Link previews
     *    Hover cursor over any `[url]` to see a preview of it
     *    Middle click any `[url]` to turn the preview into a sticky / interactive mode
+    *    Link preview has an ad-blocker to minimize page load times and protect against unfriendly scripts
 *   Profile
     *    Kinks are auto-compared when viewing character profile
     *    Custom kink explanations can be expanded inline